Back to top

 University research

-New Zealand’s eight universities are all research-based institutions.
-Research is a major output of academic and research-only staff, and informs the teaching and learning environment.
-Research of national and/or international quality and relevance is expected of modern universities and of academic staff, who may work alone or alongside postgraduate students and other staff employed on research projects.
+New Zealand’s eight universities are all research-led educational institutions.
+Research of national and international quality and relevance is expected of modern universities and of academic staff, who may work alone or alongside postgraduate students and other staff employed on research projects.

 University research is vital to New Zealand.
 It produces new knowledge and disseminates that knowledge through: